Luc Thévenaz

 Biography

 Luc Thévenaz received in 1982 the M.Sc. degree in astrophysics from the Observatory of Geneva, Switzerland, and in 1988 the Ph.D. degree in physics from the University of Geneva, Switzerland.
-He developed at this moment his field of expertise, i.e. fibre optics.In 1988 he joined the Swiss Federal Institute of Technology of Lausanne (EPFL) where he currently leads a research group involved in photonics, namely fibre optics and optical sensing.
+He developed at this moment his field of expertise, i.e. fibre optics.In 1988 he joined the Swiss Federal Institute of Technology of Lausanne (EPFL) where he led a research group involved in photonics, namely fibre optics and optical sensing.
+Since 2023, he is EPFL Emeritus Professor.

 Research topics include Brillouin-scattering fibre sensors, nonlinear fibre optics, slow & fast light and laser spectroscopy in gases.